Syd Lim: Yong film as label under CJ Studio

-In Believer 2, an action crime film directed by Baek Jong-yul and a sequel to the 2018 film Believer. the story continues with Won-ho's investigation as he searches for "Rak," who disappeared after Brian's arrest.
-The film delves deep into the intricate workings of an elusive drug cartel.
-Released in 2023, it features an ensemble cast including Cho Jin-woong, Cha Seung-won, Han Hyo-joo, Oh Seung-hoon, Kim Dong-young, and Lee Joo-young.
-The movie premiered at the 28th Busan International Film Festival in the 'Korean Cinema Today - Special Premiere' section on October 5, 2023.
-Following its premiere, Believer 2 became available for streaming on Netflix starting from November 17, 2023.
+In 2023, Yong Film released Believer 2, an action crime film directed by Baik.
+As a sequel to the 2018 film Believer, the story follows the character Won-ho as he searches for "Rak" following the arrest of Brian, further exploring the inner workings of an elusive drug cartel.
+The film features an ensemble cast including Cho Jin-woong, Cha Seung-won, Han Hyo-joo, Oh Seung-hoon, Kim Dong-young, and Lee Joo-young.
+It premiered at the 28th Busan International Film Festival in the 'Korean Cinema Today - Special Premiere' section on October 5, 2023, before its global release on Netflix on November 17, 2023.

-Syd Lim will be involved in the collaboration between Lionsgate Television and Park Chan-wook to create an English-language TV adaptation of Park's renowned movie Oldboy.
-Syd Lim together with Park Chan-wook, will serve as a producer for the upcoming series.
-The project is being supervised by Lionsgate Television executives Courtney Mock and Tara Joshi, while the deal was negotiated by Bryan Weiser.
+Additionally, Syd Lim is collaborating with Lionsgate Television and Park Chan-wook to develop an English-language television adaptation of the 2003 film Oldboy.
+Lim and Park will both serve as producers for the series.
+The project is being supervised by Lionsgate executives Courtney Mock and Tara Joshi, following negotiations led by Bryan Weiser.